regionmask/regionmask/HOW_TO_RELEASE.md

 17. Issue the release on GitHub.
 Click on "Draft a new release" at
     <https://github.com/regionmask/regionmask/releases>.
 Type in the version number
     and paste the release summary in the notes.
+18. Update zenodo link.
-18. Update the docs.
+19. Update the docs.
 Login to <https://readthedocs.org/projects/regionmask/versions/>
     and switch your new release tag (at the bottom) from "Inactive" to "Active".
     It should now build automatically.
-19. Release regionmask on conda - also update the requirements in meta.yaml <https://github.com/conda-forge/regionmask-feedstock>
+20. Release regionmask on conda - also update the requirements in meta.yaml <https://github.com/conda-forge/regionmask-feedstock>

 <!-- markdownlint-enable MD013 -->